HCI-100 Matt Black Motorcycle / Scooter Half Helmet (X-Large)

 Modular helmets are usually kept closed while riding and the chin bar is kept up only when not riding the motorcycle.
 If your helmet is kept in view position while riding, the potential risk of neck injury is greatly increased in the event of an accident.
 However, those modular helmets which are dual certified as full face and open face helmets offer a great degree of protection even though found in the open mode.

 Open Face Motorcycle Helmet: Outdoors face Motorcycle helmets cover a corner from the head, the ears and the cheeks but do not possess the chin bar that the full face helmet possesses.
 Some of them have provisions for visors to get snapped on.
-The protection on the face is minimal when utilizing these helmets.
+The security for the face is minimal when utilizing these helmets.

 Supplementing facial protection by goggles or snapping with a face shield protects the face area from flying debris, strong wind and insects.

 Half Motorcycle Helmet: Famous during the 1960s plus known as the pudding basin helmet in the united kingdom, 1 / 2 Motorcycle helmet or &lsquoshorty' was popular among road racers.
-The look is actually much like an empty face helmet without the presence of lowered rear.
-The bowl shaped helmet does not offer a protection along with the rider has got to wear goggles to protect the eyes.
-Because of the decreased safety they offer, a number of Motorcycle Safety Foundations have banned the application of this half helmet.
+The style is actually comparable to a wide open face helmet without the presence of lowered rear.
+The bowl shaped helmet won't offer a good deal of protection and the rider must wear goggles to guard your eye area.
+As a result of decreased safety they offer, a couple of Motorcycle Safety Foundations have banned the use of this half helmet.

 Headwear Not Included Within The Whole World Of Helmets